khoidt2604/khoidt2604/README.md

 # 👋 Welcome to my GitHub!

 I'm Khoi, a Master's student in Data Science at Monash University.
-I enjoy working on machine learning, data analysis, and developing practical tools using Python and R. I have experience with SQL for data querying and Tableau for creating interactive visualisations.
+I enjoy working on machine learning, data analysis, and developing practical tools using Python and R. I have experience with SQL for data querying and Tableau, Power BI for creating interactive visualisations.

 ## 📡 Current Projects